 1979 Steelers 37 vs Bengals 17

 Sweet revenge!
-Lynn Swann drops a short pass to open the game... and then proceeds to completely eviscerate the Bengals with 5 catches for nearly 200 yards!
-Swannie sets a career high for receiving yards, scores a pair of TD's and sets up another score as he runs seemingly unopposed through the Bengal secondary, averaging over 35 yards a catch en route to an easy Pittsburgh victory.
+Lynn Swann opens the game with an uncharacteristic drop of a short pass... and then proceeds to eviscerate the Cinci secondary with 5 catches for nearly 200 yards.
+Swannie sets a career high for receiving yards, scores a pair of TD's and sets up another score as he runs seemingly unopposed through a Bengal secondary that inexplicably tries to cover the Hall of Famer one-on-one, averaging over 35 yards a catch en route to an easy Pittsburgh victory.

 1979 Steelers 17 at Oilers 20 MNF

 Lynn Swann makes numerous incredible plays including snagging a pass that bounces out of Stallworth's hands and scoring a TD on a reverse.
-Stallworth is equally amazing, making an unbelievable TD grab of a 34-yard Bradshaw desperation bomb with 1:18 remaining at which point Howard Cosell exclaims in disbelief, "They don't quit!
+Stallworth is equally amazing, making an unbelievable TD grab of a 34-yard Bradshaw desperation bomb with 1:18 remaining at which point Howard Cosell exclaims with both admiration and disbelief, "They don't quit!
 They will NEVER quit!"

 1979 Steelers 28 vs Bills 0

-While the Steeler offense sleepwalks at times, they still manage to make scoring look ridiculously easy.
+While the Steeler offense sleepwalks at times, turning the ball over 4 times, they still manage to make scoring look ridiculously easy.
 After a Bahr missed FG, Swannie gets the scoring started with a patented leaping grab for a 20-yard TD.
-In the 2nd quarter, Bradshaw gets a nasty head laceration after losing his helmet and getting kicked in the head on a scramble for a key first down, but misses only one play as the medical staff quickly bandages his head and sends him right back in to finish the TD drive (the first of Franco's 2 TDs en route to 100 yds).
+In the 2nd quarter, Bradshaw gets a nasty head laceration after losing his helmet and getting kicked in the head on a scramble for a key first down.
+But Terry misses only one play as the medical staff quickly bandages his head and sends him right back in to finish the TD drive (the first of Franco's 2 TDs en route to 100 yds).

 1979 Post Season